SOS Children's Villages Canada

 Finances

-According to its most recent available filing with the Charities Directorate in F2019, SOS Children’s Villages Canada uses external fundraisers.
-It paid $1.0m to raise $160k through external fundraisers in F2019, at a cost of $6.50 per dollar raised.
+According to its most recent available filing with the Charities Directorate in F2021, SOS Children’s Villages Canada uses external fundraisers.
+It paid $880k to raise $1.3m for a total cost of 66 cents per dollar raised.

 Charity Intelligence has sent this update to SOS Children’s Villages Canada for review.
 Changes and edits may be forthcoming.